eiadxp/MvvmCross.Platforms.Wpf.ItemsViewPresenter/README.md

 # Terms:
 ## Container:
 It is the an ItemsControl that will host your views.
-You can have multiple containers, but each one should be registerd in a unique name using attached property `MvxContainer.Id` in your container.
+You can have multiple containers, but each one should be registered in a unique name using attached property `MvxContainer.Id` in your container.
 If you registered more than one container with the same Id, the last one will be used.
 You should specify your container id of the views in the attribute `MvxWpfPresenterAttribute` in the code behind file.
 ## Holder:
 It is a ContentControl that will host your view inside the container.
 If your container is TabControl, the holder will be a TabItem, otherwise it will be a ContentControl.
 You can change this by using the attached property `mvx:MvxContainer.ViewHolder` on the container, you can set this property to the your holder type.
 ## Holder Header:
 You can set your holder header by using the attached property `MvxContainer.Header` in the root of your view.
 If your holder supports headers (`HeaderedContentControl`) the presenter will bind the attached property `MvxContainer.Header` to the holder header.
 ## View ID:
 Each view will have a string Id to enable the presenter from searching the views.
-The Id is calculated in the `MvxWpfPresenterAttribute.ViewId` function which will take a ViewModel as parameter and returns a string Id. the default impelmantation of this method is to return the view model `ToString()` function.
-This means that if did not override this method in your view model, the presenter will return any view that has the same view model type as your view model. you can change this be eather overrides the `ToString()` methods in your view model, or by providing a `ViewId` function in your view attribute `MvxWpfPresenterAttribute`.
+The Id is calculated in the `MvxWpfPresenterAttribute.ViewId` function which will take a ViewModel as parameter and returns a string Id. the default implementation of this method is to return the view model `ToString()` function.
+This means that if did not override this method in your view model, the presenter will return any view that has the same view model type as your view model. you can change this be either overrides the `ToString()` methods in your view model, or by providing a `ViewId` function in your view attribute `MvxWpfPresenterAttribute`.
 ## View position:
 You can set the way your view will be displayed in the attribute `MvxWpfPresenterAttribute` in the code behind file.
 You can choose one of the following values:
  1. **New**: